Goalies get shuffled in NHL free agency; Lightning depleted - WHIZ News

 — The rebuilding Detroit Red Wings agreed to a one-year $1 million deal with 33-year-old winger Bobby Ryan, who is hoping to revive his career after battling alcohol issues.
 Ryan missed more than two months of last season in Ottawa after entering the NHL/NHLPA players assistance program in November, 2019.

-— Veteran forward Wayne Simmonds was among the first free agents to sign, reaching a one-year $1.5 million deal with the Toronto Maple Leafs.
+— Toronto signed TJ Brodie to a $20 million, four-year contract.
+The 30-year-old defenseman had 19 points in 64 games with the Flames.
+Veteran forward Wayne Simmonds was among the first free agents to sign, reaching a one-year $1.5 million deal with the Maple Leafs.
 The 12-year veteran split last season between New Jersey and Buffalo.

 — The Rangers agreed to sign defenseman Jack Johnson, who had the final three years of his contract bought out by the Pittsburgh Penguins.